-3.2 Storylines for the NH2018 event
+160 3.2 Storylines for the NH2018 event

 During late June and the first weeks of July 2018 an exceptionally strong and persistent Rossby wavenumber 7 pattern dominated the weather in the Northern Hemisphere (Drouard et al., 2019; Kornhuber et al., 2019b).
-The wave pattern was associated with almost simultaneous extreme events across the entire hemisphere including heat waves in the western United States, eastern Canada, Asia and large areas in Europe (Kornhuber et al., 2019b; NOAA, 2018; Vogel et al., 2019).
-In Europe, the July temperature anomaly was ranked second highest on record, just one hundredth degree Celsius behind 2015 (NOAA, 2018).
+The wave pattern was associated with simultaneous extreme events across the entire hemisphere including heat waves in the western United States, eastern Canada, western Asia and large areas in Europe (Kornhuber et al., 2019b; NOAA, 2018; Vogel et al., 2019).
+In Europe,

+165 the July temperature anomaly was ranked second highest on record, just one hundredth degree Celsius behind 2015 (NOAA,

+2018).
 Vogel et al. (2019) show that the area of important "human-affected and human-affecting" regions (AgPop) experiencing simultaneous heat waves peaked at the end of July.
 Hence, we focus here on the month of July 2018 and especially on a 15-day period at the end of the month from July 13 to 27 (which also corresponds to the last days of our simulations where the atmospheric nudging is available).
-Note that strong heat waves also occurred after July 27, which were locally more extreme than the heat waves examined during our study period.
-For example in Spain and Portugal the heat wave peaked during the first week of August (Barriopedro et al., 2020), the Netherlands experienced a second heat wave starting at the end of July and lasting for the first week of August (KNMI, 2020), and South Korea reported new record daily maximum temperatures in the beginning of August (KMA, 2019).

-A comparison of the temperature anomaly to ERA-Interim shows that the daily and 15-day mean anomalies are well represented in the nudged historical CESM simulation (Fig. 3).
+- 170 Comparison of the temperature anomaly to ERA-Interim shows that the daily and 15-day mean anomalies are well represented in the nudged historical CESM simulation (Fig. 3).
 Similar results are obtained for MERRA-2 (not shown).
-For 13 to 27 July 2018 the mean daily temperature in the historical simulation is on average 5°C warmer than the climatology (1981-2010) for large areas in Scandinavia and some smaller areas in Germany, Belgium and the Netherlands (Fig. 3i).
-In Northern America temperatures are 2.5°C to 5°C above average for Newfoundland, Québec, Texas and northern Mexico as well as large parts of the Western North American (WNA) and EAS regions.
-An intensification of the hot anomaly can be seen for the Central European (CEU) and Northern European (NEU) regions during July (Fig. 3d,e), whereas in the AgPop region the anomaly is around 1.5 to 2°C for the entire month (Fig. 3h).
-TX over the same time period is simulated even more than 7.5°C warmer than the climatology in much of Scandinavia and Northern Germany, Belgium and the Netherlands (Fig. 4b and Appendix Fig. A3a-d for comparison to ERA-Interim, MERRA-2 and Berkeley).
-In contrast, TX for much of the Mediterranean (MED) region is close to the climatological average.
-Colder-than-average TX is seen for areas surrounding the Aegean Sea and Black Sea, as well as for Portugal, parts of Spain and for the United States east coast (Fig. 4b).
-Note that in Portugal and Spain a heat wave developed in the first week of August (Barriopedro et al., 2020), which is, however, outside our study period.
-The temporal evolution of the TX anomaly during the month of July resembles that of the daily mean temperature for the study regions (Appendix Fig. A4).
+For 13 to 27 July 2018 the mean daily temperature in the historical simulation is on average 5°C warmer than the climatology (1981-2010) for large areas in Scandinavia and some smaller areas in Germany, Belgium and the Netherlands (maps in Fig. 3).
+In Northern America temperatures are 2.5 to 5°C above average for Neufundland, Ouébec, Texas and northern Mexico as well as most - 175 of the Western North American (WNA) region.
+An intensification of the hot anomaly can be seen for the Central European (CEU) and Northern European (NEU) regions during July, whereas in the AgPop region the anomaly is around 1.5 to 2°C for the entire month (time series plots in Fig. 3).
+TX over the same time period is even more than 7.5°C warmer than the climatology in much of Scandinavia and Northern Germany, Belgium and the Netherlands (Fig. 4 and Appendix Fig. A3 for comparison to ERA-Interim, MERRA-2 and Berkeley).
+In contrast, TX for much of the Mediterranean (MED) region is close - 180 to the climatological average.
+Colder-than-average TX is seen for areas surrounding the Aegean Sea and Black Sea, as well as for Portugal, parts of Spain and for the United States east coast (Fig. 4).
+The temporal evolution of the TX anomaly during the month of July resembles that of the daily mean temperature (Appendix Fig. A4).